What is Investment Banking Division (IBD)?

 Investment Banking Division – Skills Required

-Investment bankers who work in the investment banking division require a lot of financial modeling, valuation and excel skills for preparation of research reports, advising clients and completion of deals.
+Investment bankers who work in the IBD require a lot of financial modeling, valuation and excel skills for preparation of research reports, advising clients and completion of deals.
 The major skills required are mentioned as follows:

 - Business valuation